 No matter how large or how modest, everyone has an estate.
 And an estate plan simply makes sure that everything you own, and what you wish to have happen, when you're no longer able to do it yourself or when you pass away, is handled the way you want.
 We work with a team of estate planning experts to help you develop the best strategies so that your family won't be burdened by speculating on what you may have wanted.

 You do—no matter your age.
-If you're young and single, you most likely will only need a few things like a will and powers of attorney for your medical care and finances.
+If you're young and single, you most likely will only need basic estate planning, including things like a will and powers of attorney for your medical care and finances.
 If you have children, you'll want to name a guardian.
 And if you have substantial wealth, you may want to look into trusts to help control how your assets are taxed, managed, and distributed.
 Talk to an advisor about what will work best for you.

 A lot.
 Estate planning makes sure that everything stays on track when you're no longer in control.
 You can use a will, trust, and other estate planning documents to speak for you when you're not able to speak for yourself.
 If you don't have a plan for your estate when you pass away, state law (typically called intestate laws) will determine where your assets will go.
 Estate planning can also help maintain the value of your estate by minimizing costs associated with taxes and administration.
 Get more details on the estate planning process.